oxylabs/perplexity-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

-The [ChatGPT Scraper](https://oxylabs.io/products/scraper-api/serp/chatgpt) by Oxylabs allows you to send prompts to ChatGPT and automatically collect both conversational responses and structured metadata.
-You can use the [Web Scraper API](https://oxylabs.io/products/scraper-api) with ChatGPT for SEO monitoring, AI response analysis, and brand presence tracking.
-It provides parsed, ready-to-use JSON output without the need to manage proxies and browsers, or avoid anti-bot systems.

 The [Perplexity Scraper](https://oxylabs.io/products/scraper-api/serp/perplexity) by Oxylabs allows developers to send prompts to Perplexity and automatically collect both AI-generated responses and structured metadata.
 Instead of just raw HTML, it can also provide results as parsed JSON, website PNG, XHR/Fetch requests, or Markdown output.